 G Wang, AR Fersht

-– Proceedings of the National Academy of Sciences
+Proceedings of the National Academy of Sciences of the United States of America

 (2017)

-Design of a molecular support for cryo-EM structure determination
+Design of a molecular support for cryo-EM structure determination.

 TG Martin, TAM Bharat, AC Joerger, X-C Bai, F Praetorius, AR Fersht, H Dietz, SHW Scheres

-– Proceedings of the National Academy of Sciences of the United States of America
+Proceedings of the National Academy of Sciences of the United States of America

 (2016)

-2-Sulfonylpyrimidines: Mild alkylating agents with anticancer activity toward p53-compromised cells
+2-Sulfonylpyrimidines: Mild alkylating agents with anticancer activity toward p53-compromised cells.

 MR Bauer, AC Joerger, AR Fersht

-– Proceedings of the National Academy of Sciences
+Proceedings of the National Academy of Sciences of the United States of America

 (2016)

-An in silico algorithm for identifying stabilizing pockets in proteins: Test case, the Y220C mutant of the p53 tumor suppressor protein
+Anin silicoalgorithm for identifying stabilizing pockets in proteins: test case, the Y220C mutant of the p53 tumor suppressor protein

 D Bromley, MR Bauer, AR Fersht, V Daggett